 – Most Popular Posts on Punta Cana Travel Blog –

-Higuey is also one of the best Punta Cana day trips if you would like to try the public transport in Punta Cana, as nearly all resorts and accommodation in Bavaro, Cabeza de Toro, Arena Gorda, Macao and Uvero Alto are connected with direct services to Higuey.
+Higuey is also one of the best Punta Cana day trips if you would like to try the public transport in Punta Cana, as nearly all Punta Cana resorts and accommodation in Bavaro, Cabeza de Toro, Arena Gorda, Macao and Uvero Alto are connected with direct services to Higuey.
 You can read here on how the public transport system in Punta Cana is working.
 Because of the congested streets in Higuey, I would recommend a day trip from Punta Cana to Higuey by public transport rather than with a rental car.

 Distance from Bavaro/Punta Cana: 25 miles and less than 1-hour driving